li147852xu/li147852xu/README.md

 ## 🚀 Long-Term Goal

-I am working toward applying for a **Ph.D. in AI/ML** for Fall 2027 intake, with the goal of publishing top-tier conference papers and pursuing an academic career in Asia.
+I am working toward applying for a **Ph.D. in AI/ML** for Fall 2027 intake.

 ---